 Although you may like gravy because it makes food taste better, it has no nutritional benefits.

 Gravy is usually comprised of meat juices and fat drippings that are often thickened with flour or corn starch.
 This works against any weight loss goals that you may have.
 Therefore, although it may be savory, gravy is certainly very unhealthy for you.

 Tip #6 – If you’re having Turkey, omit the stuffing and cranberry sauce

-Turkey can be a healthy part of your Thanksgiving dinner, especially if you avoid the skin.
+Turkey can be a healthy part of your Thanksgiving or Christmas dinner, especially if you avoid the skin.

 Without its skin, turkey is considered a healthy and lean source of protein which is low in fat.
 As a protein, turkey can keep you full for longer, and help to stave off hunger.

 Turkey also contains iron, zinc, selenium, and B Vitamins, which are all important components of your health and vitality.